A Pioneer In Closed Rhinoplasty

 A leading Board Certified Surgeon specializing in Rhinoplasty and Facial Rejuvenation, Dr. Raj Kanodia, is sought out by patients around the world for Rhinoplasty and non-surgical facial rejuvenation.
 His artistic ability to enhance facial harmony and preserve youthful contours has earned him notable respect among his colleagues.
 He is trusted with many of Hollywood’s most famous faces, along with high profile clientele from around the world, including performing artists, fashion models, politicians, executives, and Royalty.

 Dr. Kanodia has performed over 9,000 closed rhinoplasty surgeries over a 37+ year career here in Beverly Hills.
-Dr. Kanodia has become the most famous Rhinoplasty surgeon in the world due to his finesse rhinoplasty work on hundreds of celebrities.
+He has become the most famous closed Rhinoplasty surgeon in the world due to his finesse rhinoplasty work on hundreds of celebrities.
 But every single patient is given the exact same care and compassion with results-driven integrity always on our mind.

 Yes.
 If you browse our Gallery we have a collection of noses that cover a wide range of surgical needs.
 In person we also have a much larger catalog we can share with you to show you exactly how each maneuver works and how it would relate to your case.

-Yes.
-Dr. Kanodia utilizes a blackboard method of drawing the anticipated changes over your own photos to show a realistic view of the proposed finesse rhinoplasty changes.
+Yes. we utilize a blackboard method of drawing the anticipated changes over your own photos to show a realistic view of the proposed finesse rhinoplasty changes.
 You will be allowed to take these home to study them and share with friends and family before making any decisions.

 Yes.
 All patients must do required blood work.
 This can be performed locally in Los Angeles or in your hometown.
 If you are over age 40, additional tests may be required depending on your medical case (including Chest X-rays, Electrocardiograms, etc).
 In addition, if you have any significant medical history, we will require medical clearance from your medical doctor.
 This is all based on an individual patient basis.